Research

 Design and Uncertainty Quantification

-The Design and Uncertainty Quantification focus area is concerned with design optimization of complex mechanical systems in the presence of uncertainty.
-The focus area emphasizes developments of sound theoretical foundation, novel computational methods and algorithms, and modern software tools aimed at creating state-of-the-art engineering design of automotive, aerospace, naval, nuclear, and biomedical systems.
+The Design and Uncertainty Quantification focus area is concerned with the design optimization of complex mechanical systems in the presence of uncertainty.
+The focus area emphasizes the development of sound theoretical foundations, novel computational methods and algorithms, and modern software tools aimed at creating state-of-the-art engineering designs of automotive, aerospace, naval, nuclear, and biomedical systems.
 Current areas of excellence include artificial muscles and smart materials design, ship hydrodynamics, design sensitivity analysis, uncertainty quantification, and reliability-based design optimization.

 Fluid Dynamics